Tony Lawson - Chair

 Jo Watson - Deputy Chair

 Jo Watson was appointed to the Board of CHF in 2012, and was elected as Deputy Chair in November 2014.
-The Board of CHF re-appointed her to these positions in December 2016.
-She joined the CHF Finance and Audit Committee in 2012, and was Chair of the Finance and Audit Committee until July 2015.
-She is currently the Chair of the Governance Committee.
+The Board of CHF re-appointed her to these positions in December 2015 and November 2016 respectively.

 Jo was the Executive Director for the National Association of People living with HIV Australia (NAPWHA) from 1998 to 2014.
 Over the past several decades she has been a community advocate actively engaged in the areas of health policy, especially access to medicines, and optimal public health interventions.

-She was the consumer nominee of the Pharmaceutical Benefits Pricing Authority (PBPA) from 2002 to 2012, and has been the consumer nominee to the Pharmaceutical Benefits Advisory Committee (PBAC) since December 2012.
+She was the consumer nominee of the Pharmaceutical Benefits Pricing Authority (PBPA) from 2002 to 2012, and has been a consumer nominee to the Pharmaceutical Benefits Advisory Committee (PBAC) since December 2012.
+Jo was appointed the first Deputy Chair of PBAC in 2017.
 She is also the CHF nominated Director on the Board of the Australian GP Accreditation Ltd group (AGPAL).

-Jo was appointed as the consumer representative to the Independent Panel for the Commonwealth Review of Pharmacy Remuneration and Regulation in November 2015.
+Jo was the consumer representative to the Independent Panel for the Commonwealth Review of Pharmacy Remuneration and Regulation which concluded its work in 2017.

 Rowan Cockerell has worked across healthcare and community services, aged care and service development projects for 38 years.
 Over this time she has held executive positions across the private, not-for-profit and public sector.
 As Chief Executive Officer of the Continence Foundation of Australia, Rowan is an advocate for the interests of Australians affected by, or at risk of, bladder and bowel control problems and pelvic floor dysfunction.
 Rowan has a Masters in Business and is a member of the Australian Institute of Company Directors.

-Jan Donovan was appointed to the Board of CHF in 2014.
-She is currently Chair of CHF’s Finance, Audit and Risk Committee.
+Jan Donovan was appointed to the Board of CHF in 2014 and reappointed in 2017.

-Melissa Fox is a Brisbane health consumer and mother of 2 daughters, aged 6 and 10.
-Having worked in documentary and reality television, Melissa now works to improve the safety, quality and consumer-centredness of health services through her position as Coordinator of Queensland’s peak health consumer organisation Health Consumers Queensland (HCQ), and as a consumer representative on the Queensland Clinical Senate.
+Melissa Fox is a Brisbane health consumer and mother of two daughters, aged 6 and 10.
+Having worked in documentary and reality television, Melissa now works to improve the safety, quality and consumer-centredness of health services through her position as Chief Executive Officer of Queensland’s peak health consumer organisation Health Consumers Queensland (HCQ), and as a consumer representative on the Queensland Clinical Senate.